Skip to Main Content

 Raise your deductible

 If you can afford to increase your deductible, it will lower your monthly payments.
 However, the savings may not make a significant difference in your insurance costs.
-Before you increase your deductible, make sure you can afford the higher amount of money upfront if you do need to file a claim and use your auto insurance coverage.
+Regardless, before you increase your deductible, make sure you can afford the higher amount of money you'll have to pay out of pocket in case of a covered claim.

 What should I do if I can’t afford car insurance right now?